Hellmonk/bloatcrawl2/strategies.md

 ### Ranged Fighters
     Bows consume less stamina to fire than crossbows, but do less damage.
-So if you are a species that has higher fighting aptitudes and/or greater strength, crossbows may be a better choice.
+So if you are a species that has higher fighting aptitudes (to make up for the slow attack speed) and/or greater strength (to reduce stamina costs), crossbows may be a better choice.
 If you are a species with particularly low strength, you'd be better off with slings or bows.

     Since ammo is unlimited, quiver "nothing" most of the time [q-].
 Save your limited branded ammo for special enounters where they will do the most good.